 The Book Store operates on a non-profit basis.
 Purchases may be made by cash or check.

 The Library lends.
 Only a few books are reserved for reference.
-Currently, there are over 3,000 books in the Lending Library Database, not including videos, DVDs, Music CDs and some secular biographies.
+Currently, there are over 5,500 books in the Lending Library Database, including videos, DVDs, Music CDs and some secular biographies.
 Notable also are copies of magazines and journals like the Jesuit magazine America, the lay-produced Commonweal and London-based Tablet.
-The is a great depth and breadth to the collection.
+There is a great depth and breadth to the collection.

 A fine selection of “Ignatiana” is featured — biographies of St. Ignatius of Loyola, writings on the Spiritual Exercises and several works on Ignatian spirituality.